yukunxie/UniversalAssetPackage/README.md

 A universal asset package for games with high performance, universality, usability and flexibility.

 * parallel decoding.
-* multiple encode algorithm support.
+* multiple encode algorithms support.
 * etc.